 Upon restart, a Found New Hardware wizard and/or messages about services/ drivers can be displayed.
-This is because K2 software is not yet installed.
-You can dismiss these wizards or messages.

-- 25. You must now restore networking on the K2 Media Client.
-Refer to "Restoring network configuration" on page 44. - 26.
-Install K2 Media Client software, making the appropriate selection for internal storage or external storage.
+- 25. To respond to Found New Hardware wizards and/or messages about services/ drivers, refer to K2 Media Client Release Notes for instructions.
+The way you respond depends on the type of K2 Media Client and the recovery disk image version you are using. - 26.
+You must now restore networking on the K2 Media Client.
+Refer to "Restoring network configuration" on page 44. - 27.
+Install K2 Media Client software, making the appropriate selection for stand-alone storage or shared storage.
 Also install related software, such as SNFS, if required for the latest upgrade.
 Refer to your latest K2 Media Client Release Notes for detailed instructions.